 Skip to content

-Find and Fix Slow WordPress Pages with API Calls (undetected for years)
+Find and Fix Slow WordPress Pages containing API Calls (undetected for years)

 Website speed is important for ecommerce websites.
 Every additional second to the page load can lead to lost customers.
 That is the main reason to always monitor and optimize your WordPress website for speed.